 Find out more about the application process for Canadian universities.

 Canada is one of the most popular global destinations for undergraduate studies.
-In the last five years alone, the country has seen the number of international students increase by approximately 73 per cent, with 572,000 students enrolled last year.
+In the last five years alone, the country/region has seen the number of international students increase by approximately 73 per cent, with 572,000 students enrolled last year.
 Indian students formed about 30 percent of that number, with over 172,600 students.
 In fact, India is now considered the “leading sending market” of students, according to an article by ICEF Monitor.

 - 572,000 international students